Baburam208/yamandragurung/README.md

 - Ensuring the association's goals align with industry needs, fostering collaboration with government and private sectors to advance engineering and architecture standards in Nepal.

+**Member secretary, NEA New and Renewable Energy Committee, Nepal Engineers' Association Building, Pulchowk**
+<span style="float: right;">[February 2025 - Current]</span>

+A. Administrative & Secretariat Functions:
+- Organize and schedule committee meetings, prepare agendas, and maintain records of discussions and resolutions.
+- Ensure timely distribution of meeting minutes, reports, and official documents to committee members.
+- Maintain an updated database of committee members, stakeholders, and relevant contacts.
+- Coordinate with NEA leadership and other departments to facilitate smooth communication and decision-making.

+B. Policy and Strategy Development Support:
+- Assist in drafting policies, frameworks, and guidelines for new and renewable energy development.
+- Conduct research and compile data on renewable energy trends, best practices, and regulatory updates.
+- Support the formulation of recommendations for integrating renewable energy into Nepal’s power sector.

+C. Project Coordination & Implementation:
+- Assist in monitoring and evaluating ongoing renewable energy projects under the committee’s purview.
+- Support feasibility studies, policy briefs, and reports related to renewable energy initiatives.
+- Facilitate coordination among government bodies, private sector entities, and development partners.

+D. Stakeholder Engagement & Advocacy:
+- Act as the focal point for communication between the committee and external stakeholders, including government agencies, industry experts, and donor organizations.
+- Organize workshops, seminars, and stakeholder consultations to promote awareness of renewable energy programs.
+- Support advocacy efforts to influence energy policies in favor of sustainable and renewable energy development.

+E. Compliance & Reporting:
+- Ensure all committee decisions and actions align with national energy policies and regulatory frameworks.
+- Prepare periodic reports on the progress and impact of committee activities for submission to NEA leadership.
+- Maintain transparency and accountability in all secretarial functions.

+**NEA Climate change and Environment committee, Nepal Engineers' Association Building, Pulchowk**
+<span style="float: right;">[February 2025 - Current]</span>

+A. Policy Development & Advocacy
+- Formulate recommendations for climate-responsive engineering policies and environmental regulations.
+- Advocate for clean energy solutions and sustainable infrastructure development.
+- Collaborate with government agencies, policymakers, and industry leaders to align Nepal’s energy sector with global climate commitments

+B. Research & Innovation
+- Conduct studies on climate risks, carbon emissions, and environmental impacts related to the energy sector.
+- Support innovation in green technologies, circular economy approaches, and naturebased solutions.
+- Publish reports, white papers, and technical guidelines on climate-resilient engineering practices.

+C. Project Development & Implementation
+- Identify and support climate-friendly projects, including renewable energy, energy efficiency, and carbon reduction initiatives.
+- Facilitate pilot projects on sustainable urban planning, waste management, and environmental conservation.
+- Develop partnerships with academic institutions, research centers, and international organizations for collaborative projects.

+D. Capacity Building & Awareness
+- Organize training, workshops, and seminars for engineers on climate change mitigation, adaptation, and sustainability.
+- Promote knowledge-sharing platforms on emerging trends in green engineering and environmental management.
+- Engage with educational institutions to incorporate climate and environmental studies into engineering curricula.

+E. Compliance & Environmental Monitoring
+- Advocate for adherence to environmental regulations and standards in engineering projects.
+- Support environmental impact assessments (EIAs) and strategic environmental planning.
+- Monitor and evaluate the implementation of sustainability measures within NEAaffiliated projects.

+F. Stakeholder Engagement & Partnerships
+- Establish collaborations with government agencies, development partners, NGOs, and private sector entities.
+- Represent NEA in national and international forums on climate change and environmental sustainability.
+- Foster dialogue between engineers, environmentalists, and policymakers to align technical solutions with environmental goals.

 ## Projects
 ### Involved Projects